GiovanniCS/StardustData/README.md

         legend = rownames(count), beside=TRUE,args.legend = list( x = "top",bty = "n", ncol = 1,inset = -0.1))
 ```

-If you want to reproduce the entire statistical evaluation for a single dataset you can use the following R code (it could take more than 24h depending on your machine specifications)
+If you want to reproduce the entire statistical evaluation for a single dataset you can use the following bash and R code (it could take more than 24h depending on your machine specifications)
 ```bash
 mkdir stat_evaluation && cd stat_evaluation
 # download the dataset you are interested